truce-audio/truce/CONTRIBUTING.md

 Hosts and OSes outside the Tier 1 table fall to Tier 2, except VST2, which is Tier 3 everywhere — not actively tested.

+## Code quality

+CI enforces the gates below across macOS, Linux, and Windows, along with the unit + integration suite, screenshot pixel-diff tests, and plugin validation (clap-validator, pluginval); all of it must pass before merge.

+- `cargo clippy --workspace --all-targets -- -D warnings` must be clean.
+- `cargo fmt --all --check` must be clean.
+- `cargo test --workspace --lib` must pass.
+- New crates / modules need rustdoc-warning-free `cargo doc --workspace --no-deps`.
+- Layout changes regenerate the screenshot baselines with `cargo truce screenshot -p <crate> --out <path>` (the pixel diff is strict).
+- Comments explain **why**, not what.
+Don't reference past audits or PRs by name — those rot.
+- Don't add error handling, fallbacks, or validation for scenarios that can't happen.
+Trust internal code.

 ## Releases